WID Graduate Assistants and Peer Writing Preceptors

 - Leading writing/topic workshops in discussion sections (if the course is structured this way)

-WID matches the CCAS salary bands for course-by-course GA hires, based on the number of enrolled students in WID course sections.
+WID matches the salary bands for course-by-course GA hires set by the CCAS Office of Graduate Studies, based on the number of enrolled students in WID course sections.

 GW requires all GAs to complete all components of GTAP training in their first term teaching, including online orientation before the term starts (over summer or winter break) and the graduate assistant certification course by the end of the term.